vmware-archive/vmware-scap-edit/README.md

 * A Java Runtime Environment (JRE) preferably 1.8 or later.
 * 1 GB of memory.
-* Supported OS – Microsoft Windows and Linux (with support for JRE).
+* Supported OS â€“ Microsoft Windows and Linux (with support for JRE).

 ### Build
 This project is configured to be built using maven.

-1. Go to eSCAPeLib Directory and execute the following Maven command:
+* Go to eSCAPeLib Directory and execute the following Maven command:
 ```shell
 mvn clean install
 ```
-2. Next go to eSCAPe directory and execute the following Maven command:
+* Next go to eSCAPe directory and execute the following Maven command:
 ```shell
 mvn clean install
 ```

 ### Run
 * Run from distributable
-1. Extract the VMware SCAP Edit 1.0.0.zip file.
+ * Extract the VMware SCAP Edit 1.0.0.zip file.
-2. Navigate to the extracted directory.
+ * Navigate to the extracted directory.
-3. If you are running a Microsoft Windows system, execute startEditor.bat file.
+ * If you are running a Microsoft Windows system, execute startEditor.bat file.
 This will launch the tool.
 If you are running a
 Linux system, execute startEditor.sh file to launch the tool.

 * Run From Build
-1. Go to eSCAPe/target directory.
+ * Go to eSCAPe/target directory.
-2. Execute VMware SCAP Edit 1.0.0 jar to launch the tool.
+ * Execute VMware SCAP Edit 1.0.0 jar to launch the tool.

 ## User Guide